microsoft/folio/README.md

 - `skip` marks the test as irrelevant.
 Folio does not run such a test.
 Use this annotation when the test is not applicable in some configuration.
 - `fail` marks the test as failing.
 Folio will run this test and ensure it does indeed fail.
 If the test does not fail, Folio will complain.
 - `fixme` marks the test as failing.
 Folio will not run this test, as opposite to the `fail` annotation.
 Use `fixme` when running the test is slow or crashy.
+- `slow` marks the test as slow and triples the test timeout.

 ### Flaky tests